 How to win text competitions

 Text entry (or SMS) competitions have always been a good source of prizes for me, and also for a lot of SuperLucky readers!
 Over the years I’ve won cash, vouchers and even holidays by sending off a 10p text message.
-Just last month I won a £1000+ prize package by texting in to the Heart FM Breakfast show.
+I recently won a £1000+ prize package by texting in to the Heart FM Breakfast show!

 Mention text competitions to most people, and they immediately think of the big cash radio competitions, or the ITV promotions to win £100,000, a brand new BMW and the obligatory once-in-a-lifetime trip to the USA!
 But for these ‘big ticket’ prizes, the entry texts will usually cost you £1.50 or £2 each, in addition to your standard network rate.
 As well as being pricey. these widely advertised prize draws get a huge number of entries so are incredibly hard to win.
 In all my years of comping I’ve only known of three TV text-to-win competition winners – but I’ve also heard of three winners who took the cheaper option and sent in their entries on a stamped postcard, so make of that what you will!

 Anyway, I wanted to share a few tips with you about winning text comps – I focus on standard network rate (SNR) text promotions.
-These will usually cost you between 8p and 15p depending on your phone network, and will be sent to a 5-digit shortcode number.
+These will usually cost you between 10p and 15p depending on your phone network, and will be sent to a 5-digit shortcode number.
+The brilliant 1pMobile (affiliate link) only charge you a penny for texts to many shortcodes, including 60110 for Tesco comps.
 Watch out though – some networks don’t allow text messages to any shortcode numbers, including Plusnet, Lycamobile and Lebara.

 When you enter a text competition, you usually get a bounceback message (reply) to confirm your entry was received (this isn’t always the case!).
 Sometimes you might get a reply with a link to upload a receipt, or to enter your details on a website.
 On a smartphone you can tap the link to open it up in your web browser, but if you use a basic handset, you will need to type the full link address into a web browser address bar on a computer or tablet.
 Be alert though – scammers target people by including links in text messsages, so check the number that the message has been sent from.
 Read my tips on how to spot a scam text message.